KxSystems/docs/docs/cloud/azure/architecture.md

 Insights provides a native q REST API called Kurl.
 Kurl provides ease-of-use cloud integration by registering Azure authentication information.
-When running on a cloud instance, and a role is available, Kurl will discover and register the instance metadata credentials.
+When running on a cloud instance, and a role is available, Kurl discovers and registers the instance metadata credentials.
 When running outside the cloud, OAuth2, ENV, and file-based credential methods are supported.
 Kurl takes care of your credentials and properly formats the requests.
 In the code lines below, we are calling the Azure